June 28

 St. Irenaeus

 Little is known about the early life of St. Irenaeus.
-Facts about him are not extremely clear or plentiful.
-He was born in Asia, most probably in the city of Smyrna, modern-day Izmir in Turkey.
-He was born around 135-140.
+The facts about him are not extremely clear or plentiful.
+He was born in Asia, most probably in the city of Smyrna, modern-day Izmir, in Turkey.
+He was born around 135–140.
 In his younger years, Irenaeus attended the school of the bishop of Smyrna, St. Polycarp, a disciple in his turn of the Apostle and Evangelist John.

 Nothing is known about the exact date of his journey from Asia Minor to Gaul.
 However, Irenaeus must have moved, coinciding with the first development of the Christian community in Lyons.
 In 177, Irenaeus was listed in the college of presbyters.
-That same year, he was sent to Rome with a letter from the community in Lyons and was given to Pope Eleutherius.
+That same year, he was sent to Rome with a letter from the community in Lyons, which was given to Pope Eleutherius.

-Iranaeus’ mission to Rome spared him from the persecution under the Emperor Marcus Aurelius which resulted in the death of at least 48 martyrs, including Pontinus of Lyons, the 90-year old bishop, who died from mistreatment in prison.
+Iranaeus’ mission to Rome spared him from the persecution under Emperor Marcus Aurelius, which resulted in the deaths of at least 48 martyrs, including Pontinus of Lyons, the 90-year-old bishop, who died from mistreatment in prison.
 Thus, on his return to Lyons around 178, Irenaeus was appointed bishop of the city.

 A Zealous Bishop for Lyons

-As a writer, Irenaeus pursued a twofold goal: to defend the true and authentic doctrine from the attacks of heretics, and to explain the truth of the faith clearly.
-His works testified and exactly corresponded with these aims.
+As a writer, Irenaeus pursued a twofold goal: to defend the true and authentic doctrine from the attacks of heretics and to explain the truth of the faith clearly.
+His works testified to this and exactly corresponded with these aims.
 The second-century Church was threatened by the so-called Gnosis, a doctrine or movement that believed the faith taught in the Church was only symbolic.
-Gnostics claimed they were the ones who could understand what was behind these symbols, and thus creating an elitist and intellectualist Christianity.
+The Gnostics claimed they were the ones who could understand what was behind these symbols, thus creating an elitist and intellectualist Christianity.
 He bravely and intelligently fought the heresy of Gnosticism.

-Irenaeus’ term as the Bishop of Lyons came to an end around 202 to 203.
+Irenaeus’ term as the Bishop of Lyons came to an end around 202–203.
 There is a later tradition that he was martyred under the persecution of Septimus Severus.
-The bodily remains of St. Irenaeus were buried in a crypt under the altar of what was then called the church of St. John, but was later known by the name of St. Irenaeus himself.
+The bodily remains of St. Irenaeus were buried in a crypt under the altar of what was then called the church of St. John but was later known by the name of St. Irenaeus himself.
 This tomb or shrine was destroyed by the Calvinists in 1562, and all traces of his relics seem to have perished.
 His feast day is June 28.

 Five Interesting Facts About St. Irenaeus